rfc-editor/errata-report-process/draft-rpc-errata-process.md

 ##  Background on RFC Errata {#background}

-The RFC Production Center began to collect and post RFC errata in 2000.
+The RFC Production Center (RPC) began to collect and post RFC errata in 2000.
 The idea was to discourage readers from repeatedly pointing out the same typos in published RFCs.
 This evolved into an errata verification and posting process that was a manually operated, email-based task.